Transgender rights in the United States: Second Trump administration

 In 2025, President Donald Trump signed Executive Order 14201, titled "Keeping Men Out of Women's Sports".
 The executive order threatens to ban federal funding from any educational institution that allows transgender girls or women to play on girls' teams, claiming a violation of Title IX.
+Trump's order, however, does not prevent transgender men and boys from participating in men's sports or using male-only locker rooms.
+Trump's order also prevents transgender girls from using locker rooms and bathrooms labeled as female only.
 The executive order threatens to revoke federal funding from any elementary, secondary, and post-secondary institution that allows transgender girls to play on girls' teams, claiming they are in violation of Title IX.
-The order is exclusive to transgender women and does not bar transgender male athletes from playing on male sports teams.
+This means many schools that allowed transgender girls athletes previously would have to stop those athletes from competing to comply with President Trump's executive order.
+Transgender boys, however, would still be able to compete.

-The Supreme Court will hear Little v.
-Hecox during its 2025–26 term, a case related to state laws in Idaho and West Virginia banning transgender women from playing in women's sports, both of which were found to violate the Equal Protection Clause and Title IX by the Ninth Circuit and the Fourth Circuit, respectively.
+The Supreme Court heard Little v.
+Hecox during its 2025–26 term, a case related to state laws in Idaho and West Virginia banning transgender women from playing in women's sports.
+Though the Ninth Circuit and Fourth Circuit respectively had both found that the state laws violated the Constitution's Equal Protection Clause and Title IX, the Supreme Court ruled on June 30, 2026, that the state bans in Idaho and West Virginia do not violate the Constitution.
+The Court also held that barring transgender girls and women from playing on school athletic teams does not violate Title IX.